junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 2 (Cas POV → both POV)

-Blinks of shallow lights flash by, then disappear like comets.
-Clouds of lights expand and shrink like nebulas.
-Clusters of lights form and dissipate like constellations.
-Each a popped signal, sent across all the time and all the space.
+Blinks of shallow light flash by, then disappear like comets.
+Clouds of light expand and shrink like nebulas.
+Clusters of light form and dissipate like constellations.
+Each one a burst signal, sent across all time and all space.

-Castiel stands in the dimension in between -- floating, more like -- as if he's in the deep space.
+Castiel stands in the dimension in between -- floating, more like -- as if he's adrift in deep space.
 Stars and sparks, here and there.
-He views the crowds of lights from one cluster to another, checking their brightness, the warmth, the color.
-Guessing, wondering.
+He scans the crowds of light from one cluster to another, gauging their brightness, their warmth, their color.
+Guessing.
+Wondering.

 His eyes are sad, but not devasted.
 Longing, but he stays where he stands.
-Just looking, always looking.
+Just watching.
+Always watching.
 Looking at the lights like looking at the way home but he cannot go.
-Staring, as if they are the eyes of the person he has profound bond with but he cannot follow.
-Standing still, like a stone sculpture of guardian angel which he once so deeply believed he was, he still wishes to believe.
+Staring, as if they are the eyes of the person he shares a profound bond with but he cannot follow.
+Standing still, like a stone sculpture of a guardian angel that he once so deeply believed he was, he still wishes to believe.

-One flicker of light from the distance starts brightening up quick, catching his attention.
+One flicker of light in the distance starts to brighten up quickly, drawing his attention.

-Cas looks up from where he is, wondering what that time and space would be.
-The intensity keeps growing, the praying and the yearning behind must be aggregating, Cas gets worried.
-Dean prays the hardest when he's in great danger.
+Cas lifts his gaze, wondering what time and space that light belongs to.
+Its intensity keeps growing, the prayer and the yearning behind it aggregating stronger, ever more urgent.
+Cas gets worried.
+Dean prays the hardest when he's in greatest danger.

 Cas starts moving toward the light.

-It only glows stronger as he approaches, as if it senses him and reacts frantically.
+It only flares stronger and brighter as he approaches, as if it senses him and reacts frantically.
 The closer he gets, the clearer it shows.
-With its color, its shape, and all the emotions of the human behind that light of yearning.
+With its color, its shape, and all the emotion of the human behind that light of yearning.

 The light is dazzling green now.
 The color of emerald, of deepest forest, of bottled absinthe.
 The color of Dean's eyes.
 All too familiar.
 Irresistible.

+The biggest, greenest eye, floating in the space.
+But nothing else.
+Formed by pure light.

-And then, his voice comes through, like a phone line with bad signal, the sound is clipped, on and off, but it's Dean's for certain, mixed with a woman's magical chanting, forming a power of pull.
+And then, his voice comes through, like a broken phone line with bad signal, the sound is distorted, clipped, on and off, in and out, but it's undeniably Dean's, mixed with a woman's magical chanting, forming a power of magnetic pull.

 "Come to me."
 He makes out Dean's words.
 Near begging.
-Like every night when they were in the Purgatory.
-Back then, he would say, "I'll find you" and "We'll go home together".
+Like every night when they were in Purgatory.
+Back then, he used to say, "I'll find you" and "We'll go home together".

-Castiel feels his heart clutching in the desperate desire to reply.
-He wants nothing more than tracing the source of the sound, going to him, seeing his smile, embracing him with arms around his back, tight, feeling the warmth and solidness.
+Castiel feels his heart tighten with the overwhelming desperate urge to answer.
+He wants nothing more than to follow the voice, to do as told, go to him, to see his smile, to embrace him with arms around his back, tight, to feel the warmth and strength.
 But he can't.
 He can't.

-He had leviathans on his tails back then.
-And now, the cracks when he crosses the border, it seems they always tear the space apart and keep leaking dangers and evil into the world, with Dean at the forefront.
-He barely managed to protect him and stop the damage last two times, he doesn't know if he can do it again, or if he wants.
+He had Leviathans on his tail back then.
+And now, the cracks when he crosses the border, it seems they always tear the space apart and keep leaking danger and evil into the world, with Dean at the forefront.
+He barely managed to protect him and stop the damage the last two times, he doesn't know if he can do it again, or if he should.

-The thought of bringing monsters to him.
-The thought of his own very existence being close to Dean would bring him more danger is a torture near unbearable.
+The thought of bringing monsters to Dean.
+The thought of his own very existence being close to Dean could put him in danger is a near-unbearable torment.
 But in the face of Dean's safety, everything else can wait.
-Everything bubbling and stretching and screaming inside his own chest, asking for his own mind's permission, can wait.
+Everything bubbling and stretching and screaming inside his own chest, begging for his own mind's permission, can wait.

 Castiel stops himself when he's a few steps away from that bright light.
-Listening to the voices, holding himself, forcing himself to not move ahead another step.
-Because if he does, he wouldn't be able to pause at the next step, or the next.
+Listening to the voices, holding himself back, forcing himself to not move ahead another step.
+Because if he does, he wouldn't be able to stop at the next, or the next.

 Dean's voice echoes in the dimension.